microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 );
 ```

-After adding `forced-colors` and setting the keywords, accent button now has a background in the rest state, and in this case we are using the `Highlight` color.
-The hover state is reversed from the rest state, focus gets a double border treatment and disabled has opacity set to 1 and using the disabled color, `GrayText`.
+After adding `forced-colors` and applying the keywords, the accent button now has a background to the rest state, and we are using the `Highlight` color.
+On the hover and active state, the look is reversed from the rest state.
+Focus gets a double border treatment and disabled has opacity set to 1 and uses the disabled color, `GrayText`, on the border and content.

 ![Accent button forced colors](https://res.cloudinary.com/dm4izfqmy/image/upload/v1607550781/highContrast_examples/hc-document/acccent-with-forced-colors_v76kif.png)

-## Further resources
+### Further resources

 **Color contrast comparison chart**